fave77/A-Tribute-Page---Mark-Zuckerberg/README.md

+# A Trinute Page - Mark Zuckerberg
-# This page is a tribute to Mark Zuckerberg whose journey motivated me to pursue a career in web development thanks to the movie "The Social Network" and his many interviews & blogs!
+This page is a tribute to Mark Zuckerberg whose journey motivated me to pursue a career in web development thanks to the movie "The Social Network" and his many interviews & blogs!